-See the "TMR1 - Timer1 Module with Gate Control" chapter for more information on configuring Timer1.
+See the "TMR1 - Timer1 Module with Gate Control" section for more information on configuring Timer1.

-Important: Clocking Timer1 from the system clock (F{OSC}) must not be used in Compare mode.
-For Compare mode to recognize the trigger event on the CCPx pin, Timer1 must be clocked from the instruction clock ($F{OSC}/4$) or from an external clock source.
+Important: Clocking Timer1 from the system clock ( $F{OSC}$ ) must not be used in Compare mode.
+For Compare mode to recognize the trigger event on the CCPx pin, Timer1 must be clocked from the instruction clock ( $F{OSC}/4$ ) or from an external clock source.

-24.3.3 Compare During Sleep
+27.3.3 Compare During Sleep

-Since F{OSC} is shut down during Sleep mode, the Compare mode will not function properly during Sleep, unless the timer is running.
+Since $F{OSC}$ is shut down during Sleep mode, the Compare mode will not function properly during Sleep, unless the timer is running.
 The device will wake on interrupt (if enabled).

-24.4 PWM Overview
+27.4 PWM Overview